abbottyanginchina/Federated-Unlearning-Resources/README.md

 <!-- In addition, you also can add my wechat: _15179190156_. -->

 ## News
-- Our open source code library of FU named _OpenFU_ is coming !!!
+- Our open source code library of FU named _OpenFederatedUnlearning_ is coming !!!

 ## Citation
 If you find this project useful for your research, please use the following BibTeX entry.